FoxDev-hub/fd-magazine/README.md

 4. Press ESC to close

 ### Editing a Magazine
-1. Use `/magazineeditor` command
-2. Select or create an edition
+1. Select or create an edition
-3. Add pages via URL input
+2. Add pages via URL input
-4. Drag & drop to reorder
+3. Drag & drop to reorder
-5. Save changes
+4. Save changes
-6. Publish when ready

-### Managing Editions
-1. Create new editions with `/createedition`
-2. Add pages to specific editions
-3. Set active status
-4. Publish when ready
+5. Publish when ready
-5. Track player ownership

 ## 🖼️ Image Guidelines